 Whether a cash dividend is qualified or non-qualified will determine what tax structure will apply.

-A dividend is considered qualified if common stock is held for a minimum of 60 days or preferred stock is held for a minimum of 90 days before the ex-dividend date.
-If a dividend is qualified it is subject to the long-term capital gains tax rate, which is considerably less than the federal income tax rate.
-If a dividend is non-qualified, the capital gains tax does not apply and it is subject to the investor’s ordinary income tax rate (which depends on their tax bracket).
+If a dividend is qualified, it is subject to the long-term capital gains tax rate, which is considerably less than the federal income tax rate.
+If a dividend is non-qualified, the capital gains tax does not apply, and it is subject to the investor’s ordinary income tax rate (which depends on their tax bracket).

-The long-term capital gains tax rate can either be 0%, 15% or 20% based on your annual income and marital status, whereas the federal income tax rate can fall anywhere between 10% to 37%.
+The long-term capital gains tax rate can either be 0%, 15%, or 20% based on your annual income and marital status, whereas the federal income tax rate can fall anywhere between 10% and 37%.
 Within any income and marital bracket, a person will earn more after a long-term capital gains tax than they would after a federal income tax.
 For the diligent investor, dividends can provide great tax opportunities.

 Even if you receive dividends in the form of stock or automatically reinvest your dividends, you still must pay taxes.
 The one exception to this is if you’re earning dividends in a tax-advantaged retirement account (such as an IRA).

-How to choose the right dividend stock to invest in
+How to choose the right dividend stock to invest in?

 Look at past performance on stock charts through the Public app.
 Determine how consistent dividend payouts are over the quarters and years.
 Compare that to the stock price fluctuations during this time.
-Decide if the opportunity for dividend earnings outweigh the risks associated with the stock investment.
+Decide if the opportunity for dividend earnings outweighs the risks associated with the stock investment.

 Common dividend stock investing strategies